top of page

 2. Phased Pension Drawdown

 Instead of taking all your tax-free lump sum in one go, you could opt for phased drawdown, where you gradually withdraw both the tax-free and taxable portions of your pension.
-This method allows you to spread your taxable income over several years, helping you avoid moving into higher tax bands.
+This method allows you to spread your taxable income over several years, helping you avoid moving into higher tax bands and mitigate tax on your UK pension.

 For instance, if you need £30,000 per year to live on, you could withdraw £7,500 tax-free (from your PCLS) and the remaining £22,500 as taxable income.
 This strategy ensures you make the most of your tax-free allowance each year and reduces the overall tax burden.